saksham324/Tiny-Search-Engine-1/libcs50/README.md

 # Tiny Search Engine (TSE) utility library

-These modules support the TSE project.
-Feel free to drop in your implementation of the data-structure modules, but **do not change any of the other source files in this directory.**
+These modules support the TSE project. **do not change any of the other source files in this directory.**

 ## Usage